Threat Detection

 Script content is compared against known malicious payloads using:

-- Obfuscated malicious code — scripts that attempt to hide their true intent
+- Obfuscated malicious code - scripts trying to hide what they do

-- Zero-day threats — previously unknown attack patterns
+- Zero-day threats - attack patterns not yet in any database

 Threat detection vs. vulnerability detection